 Museum of Sydney Cafe, Exhibitions, Parking, Address & Entry Fee Prices, NSW

 Many years later, the remains of the government house and collectibles from the first year of colonialism can be viewed in the glass encasings located on the museum’s forecourt.
-In fact, this is the most ancient proof of its existence across the country.

 In addition to this, a visit to the Museum of Sydney will make you appreciate the intersection of art and history if the ‘Edge of the Tress’ located on the forecourt is anything to go by.
 The ‘Edge of the Trees’, installed in 1995, is a brainchild of artists Janet Laurence and Fiona Foley.
-The art not only marks a key turning point for the country at the time when colonization began, it also draws visitors into a state of introspection to appreciate the cultural significance of the same.
+The art not only marks a critical turning point for the country at the time when colonisation began, but it also draws visitors into a state of introspection to appreciate the cultural significance of the same.

 Depending on the time of your visit, you get to enjoy the city’s stories through the diverse exhibitions and events held on location.
-Check the museum’s official website for a guide on all the exhibitions planned across the year.

-Amenities provided at the museum include complimentary WiFi, a café on location and accessibility for wheelchair users.
+Amenities provided at the museum include complimentary WiFi, a cafe on location and accessibility for wheelchair users.

 Make your way to the corner of Bridge and Philip Streets to access the museum.